htomaka/ng-starter/README.md

     app/
     	assets/ -> images, fonts etc.
     	components/
-	    	common/ -> reusable components such as header, footer or ui widgets feature1/
+	    	common/ -> dumb components
+	    	feature1/ -> smart components
-		    	index.js -> component definition
-		    	feature1.tpl.jade -> component template
+		    	index.js -> module and directive definition object feature1.tpl.jade -> component template
 		    	feature1.scss -> component specific styles
 		    	feature1.spec.js -> component tests
 		    index.js -> components entry file
-    	shared/ -> Shared ressources such as factories, filters, helpers etc. app.tpl.jade -> main layout template we use jade but feel free to use html app.scss -> layout styles
+    	shared/ -> Shared ressources such as factories, filters, helpers etc. app.tpl.jade -> main layout template we use Jade but feel free to use html app.scss -> layout styles
 	    index.js -> app entry point and top-level component build/ -> production code to deploy
     	index.html

-Your application is a tree of components (directives).
-Every element in your ui is treated as a small focused component with it own logic, styles and markup.
+Imagine your application as a tree of components (directives).
+Every element in the UI is treated as a small focused component with it own logic, styles and markup.
 This architecture favors reusability, ease of maintenance and testability.

+> Notice we use two types of components:
+>
+> **Smart components** are responsible to pass data back and forth between store and views.
+Theses are not easily reusables and are often bound to a route.
+They are aware of the application domain model.
+>
+> **Dumb components** are essentially UI elements which are unaware of application domain model.
+They get data in through bindings and get data out through callbacks.

 ## Testing

 This package comes with a ready-to-go testing environment.
-Default configuration features Karma, Jasmine and PhantomJS which plays well with CI.
+Default configuration features Karma, Jasmine and PhantomJS which plays well with CI servers.
 Be sure to use the `*.spec.js` naming convention for your test files.

 Run `npm run test` to run the tests.

+## Todo

+- E2E tests integration with protractor